 Rise of Suvendu Adhikari

-Several political reports have highlighted how Adhikari’s leadership combined rural mobilization, identity politics, and anti-incumbency sentiment.
-BJP’s campaign strategy reportedly focused on governance, law and order, welfare delivery, and allegations of corruption against the previous administration.
+Several political observers have highlighted how Adhikari’s leadership style combines rural mobilization, cultural and regional identity politics, and the strategic use of anti-incumbency sentiment.
+BJP’s campaign approach under his influence reportedly focused heavily on governance issues, law and order concerns, welfare delivery, political violence, and allegations of corruption against the previous administration.
+Supporters describe this approach as an attempt to reposition the BJP as a viable alternative in Bengal’s traditionally regional political framework, while critics argue that it has also intensified ideological polarization within the state.

 Decline of the TMC Dominance